-Adaptation from the standing variation could both increase or decrease the number of intrinsic incompatibilities that evolve during adaptation.
+Adaptation from standing variation could both increase or decrease the number of intrinsic incompatibilities that evolve during adaptation.
 Standing variation leads to gene re-use under parallel selection and therefore should generally reduce the likelihood of intrinsic isolation evolving.
 Under divergent selection, however, populations fix alternative alleles regardless of the source of variation.
 If the accumulation of hybrid incompatibility loci is simply a function of the number of substitutions that separate parental taxa, as in yeast (Greig 2009), then standing variation could reasonably be expected to increase the rate at which divergent adaptation yields hybrid incompatibility; this is because it proceeds via a greater number of (smaller-effect) mutations than adaptation from new mutation.
 Alternatively, ‘intrinsic’ incompatibilities may be generally less likely to evolve from standing variation simply because alleles in the standing variation have previously segregated in the same population and incompatibilities could have been removed by selection.
 Adaptation from new mutation might also involve more serious incompatibilities arising because the average effect size of new mutations is larger than alleles in the standing variation.
 Because adaptation from standing variation reduces reliance on new mutation, it is probable that fewer large-effect intrinsic incompatibilities will fix when populations adapt from standing variation.
 As we did not explicitly consider ‘intrinsic’ isolating barriers in our model, such barriers might act as an additional dimension of reproductive isolation that alter our predictions.
 Given the wide range of possible outcomes, it would be useful for future empirical work to investigate the evolution of ‘intrinsic’ hybrid incompatibility from standing variation.

-Implication for studies of parallel evolution Our numerical and analytical results highlight the importance of accurately quantifying environmental similarity when investigating the extent of gene reuse during parallel adaptation.
+Implication for studies of parallel evolution Our results highlight the importance of accurately quantifying environmental similarity when investigating the extent of gene reuse during parallel adaptation.
 This is because seemingly small differences in habitat similarity (via ϴ) drastically reduce the quantity of alleles that are expected to be beneficial in both populations.
-If researchers wrongly assume that environments are similar or even identical, they may be misled into attributing genetic non-parallelism to particular biological mechanisms when a better explanation is that the allele is mutually beneficial.
+If researchers wrongly assume that environments are similar or even identical, they may be misled into attributing genetic non-parallelism to particular biological mechanisms when a better explanation is that the allele is not mutually beneficial.
 Theoretical predictions about the maximal extent of parallel evolution should therefore be used to calibrate expectations of parallelism.
 Indeed, our analytical approximations may provide some clues about why non-parallel genetic evolution is so common (Bolnick et al. 2018): parallel genetic evolution is unlikely in all but the most similar environments, especially when dimensionality is high.

 Conclusion Our analyses confirm an intuition that allopatric populations adapting from a common pool of ancestral standing genetic variation tend to undergo parallel genetic evolution in response to parallel natural selection.
 This genetic parallelism, in turn, reduces the likelihood that parallel natural selection will lead to speciation.
-We show that several general processes interact to rapidly reduce the probability of parallel genetic evolution as selection tends from parallel toward divergent.
+We show that several general processes interact to rapidly reduce the probability of parallel genetic evolution as selection tends from parallel toward divergent and that this reduction in genetic paralleleism is expected to occur faster when more traits are involved in adaptation.
 We also find that standing genetic variation reduces the phenotypic segregation variance in hybrids, regardless of the angle of divergence, because it causes adaptation to proceed using more alleles of individually smaller effect relative to adaptation from new mutation.
-This reduced segregation variance further improves hybrid fitness under parallel natural selection but reduces hybrid fitness under divergent selection.
+This reduced segregation variance further improves mean hybrid fitness under parallel natural selection but reduces mean hybrid fitness under divergent selection.
 In summary, our article provides evidence that standing variation has variable effects on progress toward speciation that depend on both the characteristics of the standing variation itself and the environments to which populations adapt.